 The capital of Austria is Vienna, but there is so much more than just this one city!
 Be sure to venture throughout Austria so that you can get a full perspective on this amazing country.

 What Language do Austrians Speak?

-Austrians speak their own dialect of Austrian-German, but most Austrians do speak English, so if you are traveling to from an English speaking country, you will have no problem talking to the locals.
+Austrians speak their own dialect of Austrian-German, but most Austrians do speak English, so if you are traveling from an English-speaking country, you will have no problem talking to the locals.